-It’s vital now more than ever that we start to consider our futures.
+It’s vital now more than ever that we start to consider how we can protect our financial future.
 As we mention in the ‘Time to Invest’ campaign, when it comes to planning your financial future, there’s no time like the present.

 We surveyed 1,200 people in the UK during 2018 to find out how many are planning for their futures.
 Incredibly, nearly 41% of the respondents had no investments whatsoever.
 During a time when pensions are declining in value, the question is: are you doing enough to protect your future?

 As tough as it sounds, your future is in your hands.
 So, what are the easiest ways to begin securing your future?

 SPEAK TO A FINANCIAL ADVISOR

 It might be an obvious starting point but speaking to the experts at the start is the best time.
 Talking to a professional can be a good way of understanding your finances and hopefully means you mitigate issues down the line.
 Whether you’re looking to get started with a plan or you’ve identified an asset you want to invest in, always ask an expert.

 One of the best ways to get started is simply considering your financial plan.
 Look at where you are now and where you want to be in 20 years.
 By having clear, achievable goals in place, you can quickly identify what you have and what you need.
 Questions you might ask yourself include: Is there a certain amount you want to leave to your children?
 Is there an age you’d want to retire?
 These are the kind of goals that can help you in the long-term.